tbttfox/mayaNodeUtils/README.md

 ## The really useful functions are

-### getFullArrayHandleData and getFullArrayChildHandleData
+### getFullArrayHandleData

 These get data from array plugs (or children of array plugs) and put them in std::vectors or M*Arrays Filling in any undefined spots with a default value.

-### getCompactArrayHandleData and getCompactArrayChildHandleData
+### getCompactArrayHandleData

+These get data from array plugs (or children of array plugs) and put them in std::vectors or M*Arrays Skipping over any undefined values

+### getCompactIndexArrayHandleData

-These get data from array plugs (or children of array plugs) and put them in std::vectors or M*Arrays Skipping over any undefined values.
+These get data from array plugs (or children of array plugs) and put them in std::vectors or M*Arrays Skipping over any undefined values, and also returning a std::vector<UINT> of indexes

-### getSparseArrayHandleData and getSparseArrayChildHandleData
+### getSparseArrayHandleData

 These get data from array plugs (or children of array plugs) and put them in std::unordered_maps keyed by the indices